eonian-core/farm/README.md

 * `yarn test:contracts` - Test only contracts
 * `dev:contracts` - Set up a development environment for contracts.
 Watch file changes and rerun tests.

+### Known Issues

+Fail during installation of dependency in one of the packages.
+Example `error An unexpected error occurred: "expected workspace package to exist for \"yargs\"".`

+Issue still not fixed by yarn: https://github.com/yarnpkg/yarn/issues/7734.

+#### Solution

+Go to the root directory and run `yarn workspace [package-name] add ...` to add package.
+Use `@eonian/web` as package name for web package and `@eonian/contracts` for contracts package.

 ## Deployment

 The deployment process focused on implementing GitOps practices.
 Basically, it means all master (main) builds go to production directly.
 For a web application, PRs also deploy to a preview environment.